 “Any news?” she said fluttering her eyelashes.

-“Er, yes,” I said squirming with embarrassment.
+“Er..., yes,” I said squirming with embarrassment.
 I couldn’t shake the vison of the two of them naked on the bed debating furiously which toy they should try next.

 “Well, what is it?” said Mr. Hancock joining her at the door in a new pair of baggy shorts.

-“Wings have recovered your suitcase,” I stuttered.
+“W...
+Wings have recovered your suitcase,” I stuttered.

-“About time.” said Mr. Hancock shoving his wife behind him.
+“About time,” said Mr. Hancock shoving his wife behind him.

 “They regret the lock broke, and everything fell out.”